jdcloudcom/en/documentation/Big-Data-&-Analytics/Stream-Hub/Operation-Guide/sdk.md

     <br>
     (2) Call the Read Method<br>
     Parameter Description: <br>
-    partition : Partition value, used to indicate reading data from the specified partition<br>
+    partition: Partition value, used to indicate reading data from the specified partition<br>
     offset: Offset, used to indicate the starting position of the reading<br>
     Data reading method: fetchStreamRecord( partition, offset)<br>